saikat041/regexSearch/README.md

 ## regexSearch

-It is a chrome extension which using which you can search regex expression in any webpage.
+It is a chrome extension using which you can search regex expression in any webpage.
 Default chrome search does not allow to search regex expression.

 ## How to use this extension :
 * Clone this repo